 Insolvency proceedings are commenced by the filing of a petition for bankruptcy or rehabilitation.
 The filing of the petition per se does not act as an automatic stay.
 However, upon the formal commencement of rehabilitation proceedings by a court order or declaration of bankruptcy by the court in bankruptcy proceedings, any actions to enforce claims against the insolvent party are stayed.
 Upon the filing of a petition, the competent court will decide whether to commence rehabilitation proceedings or whether to declare bankruptcy.
-In rehabilitation proceedings, but not in bankruptcy proceedings, the court is required to make its decision as to whether a rehabilitation proceeding should commence within one month after the filing of the petition.
+In rehabilitation proceedings, but not in bankruptcy proceedings, the court is required to make its decision as to whether a rehabilitation proceeding should commence within one month after the filing of the petition, in case such a petition is filed by the debtor company.
 A secured party in a bankruptcy proceeding may enforce its security rights outside the proceedings, whereas in a rehabilitation proceeding a secured party’s security rights may be exercisable only in accordance with the court-confirmed rehabilitation plan.

 In a bankruptcy proceeding, a creditor may also exercise rights of set-off at any point, whereas rights of set-off will be stayed in a rehabilitation proceeding from the expiry of the claim-filing period.
 The claim-filing period is determined by the court at the time when a rehabilitation proceeding is commenced, or bankruptcy is declared, and generally lasts between two weeks and two months.